jdbedics/clu-msclin-thesis-handbook/docs/02-committee.md

 ___

-**3. Requesting Committee Membership** – If the initial meeting goes well then Dr. Bedics will email the faculty member to discuss the role of the chair and reader.
+**3. Requesting Committee Membership** – If the initial meeting goes well then Dr. Bedics will email the faculty member to discuss the role of the Chair and Reader.

 ___

 **4. Working with your committee**

 The committee will be most successful when students establish clear expectations for meeting with their committee members.
-Clearly established expectations will prevent you from emailing *too little* or *too much*.
-It is best to suggest *fewer* meetings, perhaps one at the beginning and one at the end of the semester.
+Clearly established expectations will prevent students from emailing *too little* or *too much*.
+It is best to suggest *fewer* meetings at first, perhaps one at the beginning and one at the end of the semester.
 You will have more meetings with your chair than your reader.
 Establish the following:

   * Make a clear statement that you are respectful of their time and do not want to meet too much or too little.
 Faculty often appreciate such direct and respectful statements.